beljul/deezer_logs_analytics/README.md

-Deezer logs analytic module repository (Python 2.7)
+Deezer logs analytic module repository
 ========================
+Before to begin, everything has been implemented and tested using Python version 2.7.

 This project is a logs parser in order to analyze data from Deezer.
 The aim is to compute the market share by provider.

 ##Installation